 During his sophomore year, Camelo Bonilla mentored students with disabilities through the University’s InclusiveU program.
 The experience inspired him to focus his career goals on making design an accessible medium, prompting him to switch majors.
 Mentoring also helped him give more support to his sister, who has autism.

 “There’s a lot of thought that goes into making design accessible in terms of populations and functionality.
 I want to establish a design agency someday that focuses on accessible functionality.”
-He’s appreciative that his classes in both Newhouse and the iSchool are teaching him how to use design to understand human patterns and how people consume information to interact with the world around them.
+He’s appreciative that his classes in both Newhouse and the iSchool taught him how to use design to understand human patterns and how people consume information to interact with the world around them.

 For the chatbot system, Camelo Bonilla helped design visuals and text that lead individuals through the process.
 He conducted research to determine which specific types of chatbot verbiage would be most helpful to people completing job applications, and then translated that research into a design that would work for the front-end developers.

-“The faculty have always told me to think about how we can go deeper to solve complex issues,” he says.
+“The faculty always told me to think about how we can go deeper to solve complex issues,” he says.
 “Each idea stems from the people I work with.
 I could never say something was solely my idea because it's a factor of everybody contributing.”